hassannaftabb/shopping_agent/README.md

-# Zenitheon Shop Whisper - Ecommerce Voice Agent
+# Zenitheon Shop - Ecommerce Voice Agent

 A modular voice agent for ecommerce shopping assistance using LiveKit, Deepgram STT, OpenAI LLM, and Cartesia TTS.
 The agent follows a structured shopping script, handles product recommendations, OTP verification, and automatically saves orders to CSV.